Seventh Grade Class Teacher & Lower School Chair

 Applied Arts Teacher

 Phil's love of the practical arts and the land and his zest for life has been with him since his formative years.
-This love took him on decade-long journeys throughout the mainland U.S. and Hawai_i to apprentice with master craftsmen and cultural creatives.
-His move to Hawai‘i in 1990 led to his creating a successful computer networking company, but his love for the Earth called him away from the virtual world into the real one.
-He founded a farm-school in Kealakekua, Hawai‘i, where he guided apprentices in rural living, biodynamic farming, and community supported agriculture (CSA).
-The farm hosted daily Waldorf school classes and summer farm-school camps.
-Phil's work with Waldorf education traces back to the '70s while he was studying biodynamic and organic practices.
-He continues his studies in group dynamics and human development (anthroposophy) while teaching Earth Arts at our High School, and nurturing hope for our youth and the world they will help heal.
+This love took him on decade-long journeys throughout the mainland U.S. and Hawai‘i to apprentice with master craftsmen and cultural creatives.
+Phil's work with Waldorf education, in tandem with biodynamic and organic agriculture, traces back to the '70s.
+He continues his studies in group dynamics and human development (anthroposophy) while teaching earth arts at our high school and nurturing hope for our youth and the world they will help heal.

 Jana Fraser is a longtime member of the Honolulu Waldorf School ‘ohana, having attended the school from Kindergarten through Grade 8.
 An avid athlete who loves surfing, softball, and volleyball, she holds a Master's degree in Sports Administration, and degrees in education and exercise/wellness.
 She has taught physical education and has coached students at Olomana School, Kailua High School, Kalani High School and Punahou, where she also implemented weight training and nutrition plans for high school athletes.
 Jana concurrently teaches the science of nutrition at the University of Phoenix, while balancing family life with her husband and their two young sons.
 Jana and her husband also run a non-profit called CHAMP (Comprehensive Health and Academic Mentoring Program) that, through athletics, provides services primarily to the youth of Waimanalo.